Leaders in US, Europe divided on response to surging virus

 Mahoney, himself, cast the deciding vote against a mask mandate at a recent meeting of city officials.
 But with North Dakota leading the nation in new cases and up to one in four city residents now testing positive, Mahoney said a statewide change is in order.

-The dynamic contrasts sharply with Europe, where local and national officials are battling a similar spike with measures including new lockdowns and smart phone apps that track the virus’ spread.
+The dynamic contrasts sharply with Europe, where national officials are battling a similar spike with measures including new lockdowns and smart phone apps that track the virus’ spread.

 In Ireland, Prime Minister Micheal Martin announced a lockdown starting at midnight Wednesday that will close all non-essential stores, limit restaurants to carryout service and require people to stay within three miles (five kilometers) of their homes, while banning visits to other households.